All right, Obama's approaching 55 minutes on this speech.

 Stay where you are.

-Here are the details from uh from Dick Durbin.
+Here are the details from Dick Durbin.

-U.S. stock markets, as they plummeted last September, the Senate's number two Democrat Dick Durbin sold more than 115,000 worth of stocks and mutual fund shares and used much of that money to invest with Warren Buffett's Berkshire Hathaway.
+U.S. stock markets, as they plummeted last September, the Senate's number two Democrat, Dick Durbin, sold more than $115,000 worth of stocks and mutual fund shares and used much of that money to invest with Warren Buffett's Berkshire Hathaway.

-The day after Treasury Secretary Paulson and the Fed Chairman Ben Bernanke urged congressional leaders in a closed meeting to craft legislation to help financially trouble banks.
+Durbin's 2008 financial disclosure statement shows he sold mutual fund shares worth $42,600 on September 19th, the day after Treasury Secretary Paulson and the Fed Chairman Ben Bernanke urged congressional leaders in a closed meeting to craft legislation to help financially trouble banks.

-The same day, the same day as the briefing, Durbin bought 43,562 worth of Berkshire Hathaway's Class B stock.
+The same day, the same day as the briefing, Durbin bought $43,562 worth of Berkshire Hathaway's Class B stock.

-Altogether, Durban sold investments worth 116,000 in September.
+Altogether, Durbin sold investments worth $116,000 in September.

 By October 2nd, he had invested $98,046 in Berkshire Hathaway.